Bioskyscode/Resistance_check/README.md

 ## Design Approach

 The resitors are connected on the resistor board.
-The cables will be used to connect the resistors with the arduino.
+\n The cables will be used to connect the resistors with the arduino.

 We used:
 1. the red cable to connect the 5v to the resistor with the known value.